DataKinds/datakinds.github.io/_posts/2019-04-05-perl6-is-the-world-s-worst-ml.md

 I responded:

-> > Thank you & all the Perl 6 design team for making such a fascinating language :)
+> > Thank you & all the Raku design team for making such a fascinating language :)
 >
 > Sorry for the inflammatory blog title, but there's no way to get clicks better than throwing around big words like "world's worst" -- even if later revealed that it was meant as a form of praise.
-I'm truly impressed that Perl 6 can emulate the semantics of an ML-like language so closely.
+I'm truly impressed that Raku can emulate the semantics of an ML-like language so closely.
 I didn't even touch on `where` blocks in the post because I couldn't think of any fun examples, but that just drives the point home even more.
 >
 > Let me respond to a few points you brought up in your reply:
 >
 > * I have some strong opinions about _actual_ badly designed MLs, but that's another conversation entirely :^)
 >
-> * I definitely didn't completely intend to write such an abomination of a Perl 6 example for the `len` function, haha.
+> * I definitely didn't completely intend to write such an abomination of a Raku example for the `len` function, haha.
 The post was written in jest at the fact that I wrote code that I thought was so obviously un-Perl-esq -- but it blows my mind that with a few little readability changes it turns into code that's quite readable and pragmatic.
-I've only been writing Perl 6 for something along the lines of four days, so I appreciate the cleaner code examples (I might've gotten a little bit carried away with abusing the `-->` operator.
+I've only been writing Raku for something along the lines of four days, so I appreciate the cleaner code examples (I might've gotten a little bit carried away with abusing the `-->` operator.
 And using `Positional` instead `@` is much cleaner as well, thank you).
 >
-> > Perl 6 almost always attempts to redistribute its syntactic complexity towards declarations...and away from calls.
+> > Raku almost always attempts to redistribute its syntactic complexity towards declarations...and away from calls.
-> * This makes a lot of sense -- I've noticed a lot of things in Perl 6 that are "deceptively simple".
+> * This makes a lot of sense -- I've noticed a lot of things in Raku that are "deceptively simple".
 It's very well designed in that aspect; for example, an ordinary user never has to worry about how a Signature is matched against its arguments, whereas a power user has the opportunity to manually interact with Signatures, Captures, and the like.
 It doesn't feel like "complexity" is the right word to use for this behavior, since it's all largely contained in a way that you'll never have to fiddle with it on a normal day.
 Given/when (or react/whenever) blocks are another example of this sort of well designed contained complexity in my opinion.
 In a normal use case, the programmer never has to worry about what `given` actually does, or how `whenever` matches against what comes out of a supply; but the option is always there to delve deeper.
 >
-> > The forgiving nature of Perl 6 syntax reflects several more of its fundamental design principles: <snipped>
+> > The forgiving nature of Raku syntax reflects several more of its fundamental design principles: <snipped>
 > * Where are the design principals located?
 That sounds like an interesting thing to write about on its own.
 >
-> > Ultimately, I think that we're pretty happy with Perl 6 being the....
+> > Ultimately, I think that we're pretty happy with Raku being the....
-> * Between the ability to define expressive grammars, implement custom operator syntax, write macros, etc, it feels like you could emulate most any paradigm you'd desire inside of Perl 6.
+> * Between the ability to define expressive grammars, implement custom operator syntax, write macros, etc, it feels like you could emulate most any paradigm you'd desire inside of Raku.
 In a previous blog post I wrote (https://aearnus.github.io/2018/07/09/programming-language-diversity), I talked about how I felt like that flexibility was key to a language surviving and thriving.

 His response: